Dynamically Populate Select Options in AEM Component Dialog

 Published

 In the pursuit of clean object-oriented code, the need to mock static methods may suggest design flaws or code smells, prompting consideration for refactoring.
-Nevertheless, there are situations where mocking static methods remains crucial despite refactoring.
+Nevertheless, there are situations where mocking static methods remains crucial despite refactoring efforts.

 Published